Huber-group-EMBL/Huber-group-EMBL.github.io/README.md

 ## Instructions to add a new entry

-1. Put a PDF copy of your paper on the Huber group shared drive under `/g/huber/www-huber/pub/pdf`.
-Preferably name the PDF `<SURNAME>-<JOURNAL>-<YEAR>.pdf`.
-There are lots of ways to do this; I would run the following command:
+1. Put a PDF copy of your paper on the Huber group S3 bucket by following this command:

 ```
-scp <FILENAME.pdf> <EMBL_USERNAME>@datatransfer.embl.de:/g/huber/www-huber/pub/pdf/
+mc cp <FILENAME.pdf> <S3_bucket>/www-huber/pub/pdf/
 ```

 2. Create a new branch of this Git repository.
 You can call the new branch anything you like.